 If this $1000TT fine is not paid within the time specified on the ticket, proceedings will commence in the Magistrate’s Court and the offender will be liable on summary conviction to a fine of $1500TT or imprisonment for three months – according to regulation no 7. in the Motor Vehicle and Road Traffic (Mobile Devices) Regulations in the Motor Vehicles and Road Traffic Act.
 These regulations do not apply if the motor vehicle is (1) Off the roadway or you are lawfully parked on the roadway (2) Not in motion (3) Not in impeding traffic.
 So before putting your mobile device in your hands while you are behind the wheel make sure you are satisfying these three things.
 And just for added knowledge you should know that these regulations do NOT apply to: the driver of an ambulance, fire service or police service vehicle.

-Important Notice: This post does not constitute or provide legal advice.
-Always consult with a suitably qualified attorney-at-law on any legal problem or issue.
+Important Notice: This post does not constitute legal advice.
+Always consult with an attorney on any legal problem or issue.

 Shalane Marise Bharath